mikyll/UnityDOTS-Thesis/Documentation/Prototype Documentation.md

 It is associated with a capsule entity and indicates its movement speed.

 #### `PlayerMovementSystem` System
+This system is updated within the <b>GhostPredictionSystemGroup</b>, which allows you to implement client-side prediction of ghosts.
+In particular, in OnUpdate () we get the prediction tick from this group and iterate over all the capsule entities, inserting the components we will need into the lambda.
+First we check if the prediction code should execute, using the <b>ShouldPredict()</b> method to find out if the prediction for the tick in question should be applied to the entity.
+If so, from the PlayerInput buffer we get the command related to that tick, and we apply the movement based on the data contained in the command.
 </details>

 ### Third Person Camera View